CSCfi/csc-user-guide/docs/cloud/rahti2/usage/getting_started.md

 network and it is isolated from other projects.
 Users can only see projects they have created themselves or that have been shared with them.
 Any containers, volumes and other resources created by users are always created within a project.
-You might need to wait for up to 30 min after your access application is accepted, before you can authenticate to Rahti 2.
+You might need to wait a few hours after your access application is accepted, before you can authenticate to Rahti 2.

 You can either select applications to run in the application catalog that is